Odisha University of Technology and Research

-Odisha University of Technology and Research (OUTR) formerly College of Engineering and Technology, Bhubaneswar (CETB) is a public technical unitary university under the state government of Odisha located in Bhubaneswar, the capital of Odisha, India.
+Odisha University of Technology and Research (OUTR), formerly College of Engineering and Technology, Bhubaneswar (CETB), is a public unitary technical university under the state government of Odisha located in Bhubaneswar, the capital of Odisha, India.
 It was established in 1981, by Government of Orissa, as a constituent college of Odisha University of Agriculture and Technology.
 Students are admitted to the college through the Joint Entrance Examination (main) merit list of Government of India.
 The Institute is accredited by the National Board of Accreditation.
 The Government of Odisha has granted unitary university status.

 Academic departments

 OUTR is the third technical institution established by the Government of Odisha and has an annual intake of 1400 students.
 It has received accreditation from the National Board of Accreditation.

-The institute currently has 14 departments:
+The institute currently has 18 departments:

 OUTR is one of two Institutes in Odisha to participate in the TEQIP — II project run by the World Bank and the National Ministry of Human Resources Development.
 Under the program, the institute hosts the following centers of excellence:

 OUTR was accredited with an "A" grade by National Assessment and Accreditation Council in January, 2017.
 Four UG programmes (Civil Engineering, Electrical Engineering, Instrumentation & Electronics Engineering and Mechanical Engineering) of CETB have been accredited by National Board of Accreditation (NBA) since July, 2016.

 Academic programs

 A three-year B.Tech. degree for diploma holders as lateral entries is offered.
 All courses are full-time.
 In the 2014–15 academic year courses started including M.Tech. in every branch, and a 5-years integrated courses (integrated M.Sc.) along with a 2-years M.Sc. in applied physics, applied chemistry and mathematics and computing.

 Each academic year consists of two semesters and a summer term.
 Education is organised around a credit system, which ensures continuous evaluation of a student's performance and provides flexibility to choose courses to suit the student's ability or convenience.
 Each course is assigned credits depending upon the class hours.

 OUTR provides Bachelor of Technology degrees in 11 disciplines of engineering:

 The Bachelor of Architecture degree is of five-year duration and the rest are of four-years duration.
-CETB/OUTR also offers a three-year Master of Computer Applications programme.
+CETB/OUTR also offers a two-year Master of Computer Applications programme.
 The typical enrolment is 60 to 120 for each of the programs.
 The CETB/OUTR conducts an M.Tech. program in 20 specializations including: